adessoSE/ssjs-webpack/documentation/html.md

 ---

 ### HTML Loader
-external html files can be imported and displayed.
-> **_NOTE:_** do not overwrite the `/templates/index.ejs`.
-It is required to build the SFMC compatible script.
+External HTML files can be imported and displayed.
+This can be useful if you are building a landing page and want to execute some SSJS code before loading the page, or if you want to display different pages based on the outcome of the SSJS code.
+There is no native templating language available.
+To use personalization strings, you need to set AMPscript variables and reference them in the HTML.

 Example:
 create a new file `/templates/index.html`:
 ```